GChristensen/enso-portable/readme.md

-## Enso Launcher (Open-Source)
+## Enso Open-Source

 A feature-rich descendant of Enso Community Edition (Microsoft Windows/Linux/MacOS).

-#### History

-At first there was a proprietary closed-source Enso Launcher from [Humanized](https://web.archive.org/web/20140701081042/http://humanized.com/).
-Its design was based on radical UI principles developed by Jeff Raskin (more on this below).
-This original version was extensible by many programming languages, but one day it went open ([Enso Community Edition](https://web.archive.org/web/20110128205130/http://www.ensowiki.com/wiki/index.php?title=Main_Page)) and became extensible only in Python.
-By some reasons it has also ceased.

-At the moment [Enso Open-Source](https://gchristensen.github.io/enso-portable/) is the most feature-rich descendant of Enso Community Edition.

 #### What is Enso

-Enso is a keyboard-driven launcher.
+Enso is a keyboard-driven application that offers an unconventional way to interact with your computer.
 It floats over whatever you're doing as a transparent overlay, not in a bulky window of its own.
 Tap CapsLock, and a small, unobtrusive command line appears at the top-left of the screen.
 As you type, it filters through a list of short, memorable commands, such as `open notepad`, `google quark`, or `define serendipity`.
 The best matches appear below the input line.
 You can use the arrow keys to move between them and press Return to run the selected command.